daviebadger/books/restructuredtext/restructuredtext.rst

 Math Directive
 """"""""""""""

-Add a mathematical formula using LaTeX_ math syntax with AMS_ extensions:
+Add a mathematical formula using LaTeX_ math syntax, which also supports AMS_
+extensions:

 .. code:: rst